mgrand/smileyVars/README.md

 you avoid writing similar SQL many times because simple variations are needed.

 SmileyVars is being initially developed with an integration to Spring&#x2bc;s JdbcTemplate.
 Other integrations are possible.

 ## Introduction by Example

 Suppose we have a table that tracks the content of bins in a warehouse.
-Suppose that bins are identified by `aisle`, `level` and `bin_number`.
+Suppose bins are identified by `aisle`, `level` and `bin_number`.
 A query to get information about the contents of one bin might look like

 ```SQL
 SELECT item_number, quantity FROM bin_tbl